 With trunk and branch plumbing the plumber usually uses rigid pipe, and generally follows the beams and trusses when installing the piping.
 This means extensive use of elbows and longer pipe runs than if the pipe was run directly from the water heater to the fixture.

 Recirculating systems don't work will with trunk and branch plumbing layouts, since they don't include the branch lines in the circulating loop.
-(See Fig 1) Demand hot water systems suffer similar problems, although one could use multiple demand pumps.
+(See Fig 1) on-demand hot water systems suffer similar problems, although one could use multiple on-demand pumps.

 Residential PEX Manifold Plumbing Systems